amio/autofocus-test/README.md

 focus-test
 ==========

-Focus test tool on your screen
+Focus testing tool on your screen